 During the construction phase there would be a number of effects on the landscape resource and visual amenity.
 The ground would be levelled and the new development constructed.
 A number of vehicles would be used during this phase, including excavators, dump trucks and haulage lorries.
 All elements of the proposed poultry installation facility would be constructed during this phase.
-The overall duration of the construction phase is anticipated to last three months within 2019.
+The overall duration of the construction phase is anticipated to last six months in 2024.